I stumbled upon this blog post and I couldn't have penned it better myself so instead I share it.

 Sweet McKenna Jane,

 Although these word weren't written by your Mommy, they are exactly what I would want to say to you right now.
 You also are almost 3 years old.
 I too fall into bed after an exasperating day and within minutes am saying to your Daddy after you are asleep how I long to scoop you into my arms and hold you a while longer.
 How I miss you already and can't wait for you to wake in the morning.
 Never a night goes by that I don't enter into your room long after you are asleep to steal one last kiss.
+I hate myself for how I fail you, how I raise my voice at you at times and how I choose cleaning and other unimportant tasks to take priority over my time with you.

 What you couldn't possibly know is how much delight I take in you!
 What you don't know is just how much I love your laugh, your beautiful smile, your tight squeezes and chosen kisses.
 How those very things brighten my days.
 You will always be my precious "baby" girl!
 I love you SO Little Miss!